hodcroftlab/covariants/content/clusters/S.E484.md

+## Mutation Information

-`S:E484` has appeared multiple times independently around the world: each can be associated with different accompanying mutations
+- `S:E484` has appeared multiple times independently around the world: each can be associated with different accompanying mutations

-## `S:E484`
+### S:E484
 This mutation is in the receptor binding domain (RBD), important to ACE2 binding and antibody recognition.

 - Mutations at S:E484 may significantly reduce convalescent serum neutralization ([Greaney et al., medRxiv](https://www.biorxiv.org/content/10.1101/2020.12.31.425021v1))